dguari1/Emotrics/README.md

 Emotrics works by automatically placing a 68 facial landmarks and using the position of those landmarks to estimate a set of facial measurements that can be used to asses facial symmetry and/or evaluate facial neurumuscular diseases.
 Moreover, results can be used to compare pre and post-procedure photographs to asses the effectiveness of treatment.

+A short video tutorial can be found in ./Tutorial